ypauchard/t2mapping/README.md

 Tested with InsightToolkit-4.8.2 (ITK) and CMake 3.8.2 on MacOSx ElCapitan

 ## license
-BSD 3-Clause License (see LICENSE.txt)
+BSD 3-Clause License (see LICENSE)